'Hands off Africa!': Pope blasts foreign plundering of Congo

 "Stop choking Africa: It is not a mine to be stripped or a terrain to be plundered," said history's first Latin American pope, who has long railed at how wealthy countries have exploited the resources of poorer ones for their own profit.

-The trip was originally scheduled for July, but was postponed because of Francis' knee problems, which were still so serious on Tuesday that he was forced to use a wheelchair.
+The six-day trip, which also includes a stop in South Sudan, originally was scheduled for July but was postponed because of Francis' knee problems, which were still so serious on Tuesday that he couldn't stand to greet journalists in the plane heading to Kinshasa and forced him to use a wheelchair on the ground.

 The fighting has displaced some 5.7 million people, a fifth of them last year alone, according to the World Food Program.

+"In addition to armed groups, foreign powers eager for the minerals in our subsoil commit cruel atrocities with the direct and cowardly support of our neighbor Rwanda, making security the first and greatest challenge for the government," he said.

+Rwanda has been accused of backing the M23 rebels operating in Congo.

-Francis' tough words at the start set the tone for the trip, in which the pontiff aims to bring a message of peace, a warning to the international community to not look the other way and a recognition that Africa is the future of the Catholic Church.
+Francis' tough words at the start set the tone for the trip, in which the pontiff is aiming to bring a message of peace, a warning to the international community to not look the other way and a recognition that Africa is the future of the Catholic Church.

 The continent is one of the only places on Earth where the Catholic flock is growing, both in terms of practicing faithful and fresh vocations to the priesthood and religious life.

+That makes Francis' trip, his fifth to the African continent in his 10-year pontificate, all the more important as the Jesuit pope seeks to reshape the church as a "field hospital for wounded souls," where all are welcome, poor people have a special pride of place and rivals are urged to make peace.

-Aid groups hoped Francis's six-day visit would shine a spotlight on some of the world's forgotten conflicts and their soaring humanitarian costs, and rekindle international attention amid donor fatigue that has set in due to new aid priorities in Ukraine.
+Aid groups hoped Francis' six-day visit would shine a spotlight on the forgotten conflicts of Congo and South Sudan and their soaring humanitarian costs.

-Francis answered their call, pointing the finger at the role colonial powers such as Belgium played in the exploitation of Congo until the country gained its independence in 1960, and neighboring countries are playing today.

-Francis didn't identify Belgium or any neighboring country by name.
-Rwanda has been accused of — and has repeatedly denied — backing the M23 rebels operating in Congo.

 "We cannot grow accustomed to the bloodshed that has marked this country for decades, causing millions of deaths that remain mostly unknown elsewhere," he said.

-Congolese faithful flocked to Kinshasa for Francis' main event, a Mass on Wednesday at Ndolo airport that is expected to draw as many as 2 million people.
+Congolese faithful were flocking to Kinshasa for Francis' main event, a Mass on Wednesday at Ndolo airport that is expected to draw as many as 2 million people.

-The second leg of Francis' trip will bring him to South Sudan, the world's youngest country where continued fighting has hampered implementation of a 2018 peace deal to end a civil war.